BBNLP British Board of NLP

 BBNLP – The British Board of NLP

-Note, there is no “Board” for NLP, there never has been.
-Anyone claiming to be representative of the British Board is committing fraud.
+Note, there is no British Board of NLP (BBNLP), there never has been.
+Anyone claiming to be representative of the British Board of NLP is committing fraud.

 The BBNLP tried to sue me for defamation some years ago, sending me a rather awkward legal letter.
 I replied to them pleading poverty suggesting I wasn’t worth suing and they went away.
 But actually, I was hoping the directors would be dumb enough to file a writ against me.
 Since the “British Board” of NLP doesn’t actually exist, the BBNLP cannot be defamed by me or anyone.
 Thus it would have been perjury for their directors to enter a courtroom purporting to be this “British Board” of NLP.

-Shortly after, the BBNLP changed hands and saw a bit of a revival.
+Shortly after, the BBNLP changed hands and saw a bit of a revival under a rather naive new directorship.
 I put together a criminal case against the new directors for fraud giving them 48 hours to close it down and tell everyone the BBNLP was no more, or I would file the criminal case against them.
 The BBNLP then closed permanently.

-And yet, if you do a google search, you will see dozens of hapless fools all claiming to be members of “The British Board of NLP” and to be “fully accredited”, “qualified” and so on.
-The scam continues nearly 10 years later because the practitioners are either too fraudulent, too stupid or too lazy to change their websites.
+And yet, 10 years later, if you do a google search, you will see dozens of hapless and fraudulent fools all claiming to be members of “The British Board of NLP” and to be “fully accredited”, “qualified” and so on.
+The scam continues 10 years later because the practitioners are either too fraudulent, too stupid or too lazy to change their websites.

 From: NLP [mailto:firstname.lastname@example.org]